banner of fine scroll saw web page

 This clock is particularly beautiful, proportioned, very well ornamented, I consider it a masterpiece of the old Italian fretwork school of designers.
 I have restored it digitally with the most advanced graphic design techniques, adjusting everything with total precision, slots, symmetries, etc and I have laid out a pattern with complete instructions for very easy construction.
 It will be easy for you to make it and admire it for many years.

 The clock is designed to be made with 1/4 inches wood or with 6 mm wood.
 It can be scaled to use other wood thickness as well.
-The following table gives the measures of the clock depending on the wood width you use:
+The following table gives the dimensions of the clock depending on the wood thickness you use:

 Clock height Clock depth Clock width